 If you have lost a loved one to murder, you have a special voice in the repeal discussion and we’d like to talk with you – regardless of how you feel about the death penalty.
 Please be in touch with our current Board President at email@example.com for more information.
-If you know you want to speak out against the death penalty there is a statement in support of repeal specifically for murder victims’ families.
-You can view that below, or download it here: Sign on Letter-Victims’ Families
+If you know you want to speak out against the death penalty there is a statement below in support of repeal specifically for murder victims’ families.

 Sign-on-Letter to Repeal Indiana’s Death Penalty for Murder Victims’ Families